syncfusion-content/angular-docs/angular-2/GettingStarted/getting-started-webpack.md

 </tr>
 <tr>
 <td>src/app/app.module.ts</td>
 <td>It tells the angular how to construct and bootstrap the app in the root module.
-In our application, it bootstraps the 'AppComponent' to launch the application.</td>
+In our application, it bootstraps the `AppComponent` to launch the application.</td>
 </tr>
 <tr>
 <td>src/main.ts</td>
-<td>The main entry point of the application, in which we kick-off our application by importing the 'AppComponent' and bootstrapping it. </td>
+<td>The main entry point of the application, in which we kick-off our application by importing the `AppComponent` and bootstrapping it. </td>
 </tr>
 <tr>
 <td>package.json</td>